james-nesbitt/boch/README.md

 The parent image is used as a base for all projects using this framework.
 It has the basic docker functionality, with www server applications installed, and configured to run.

-The parent is CentOS 6.5 based, using nginx, php-fpm, mariaDB, running alsoo sshd, managed by supervisor
+The parent is CentOS 7 based, using nginx, php-fpm, mariaDB, running alsoo sshd, managed by supervisor

 The base Docker container is included as a Dockerfile in the manage/build/parent folder.
 This only needs to be built once per host machine, and can be built using the build command.

-@BUGS:
-- Supervisor sometimes uses 100% CPU, I think that is not playing well with nginx.
-I am considering switching to using simplevisor, which has less features but is more efficient.
-Using simplevisor would mean losing the tcp client.

 #### the project image